8Ten10/Network-Design-Implementation-and-Security/README.md

 # Network Design, Implementation and Security

 ![Network_diagram](images/attempt_Final.png)

-This Lab is about implementing an on-premise computer network infrastructure for a business.
-From designing the network, deploying the hardwares, to deploying and configuring the servers and the workstations.
+This lab focuses on implementing an on premise computer network infrastructure for a business.
+It involves designing the network, deploying the hardware, and configuring the servers and workstations.

-This is a completly virtualized environment so everything will run through an hypervisor.
-I went with a type 2, VMware Workstation.
-This can also be archieved with a type 1 hypervisor but you will need a dedicated station.
+The entire setup is virtualized, meaning that everything will run through a hypervisor.
+I will work with VMware Workstation as a type 2 hypervisor for this purpose.
+It is also possible to achieve this with a type 1 hypervisor, but that requires a dedicated station.

-The top layer diagram above show what my physical workstation looks like and the bottom layer what to expect from this lab.
+The diagram above shows the layout of my physical workstation at the top layer and provides an overview of what to expect from this lab at the bottom layer.

-I will link a video for each part of this lab.
+I will link a video for each part of this lab to make thinks easier to .

-Before getting started, make sure you download and gather all the files (ISO, softwares...) you will need for this lab into one folder on your host computer.
-Later on, you will enable `Folder Sharing` in Vmware workstation pointing to that folder.
-Then set up a file server pointing to that folder to make your deployments easier.
+Before you begin, make sure to download and gather all the necessary files (ISO, software, etc.) into a single folder on your host computer.
+Later on, you will enable Folder Sharing in VMware Workstation and point it to that folder.
+Then, set up a file server that points to the same folder to simplify your deployments.

 ### Installing VMware workstation